Lima Memorial Health System Logo

 • Medicines to treat symptoms, including naloxone, an antidote to reverse the effect of the poison; many doses may be needed

-• Tube through the mouth into the stomach to wash out the stomach (gastric lavage), if unable to swallow medications
+• Tube through the mouth into the stomach to wash out the stomach (gastric lavage), if unable to swallow medicines

 Outlook (Prognosis)